olbrichattila/forth/README.md

 The code has some test coverage, and I've split it into smaller chunks.

-It could be solved with less code.
+It could be solved with less code by skipping AST tree.
 The reasoning behind this is to follow the methodology of how scripting languages work.

 ### The workflow.
 1. Lexer: Tokenizes the source code.